How to choose a holistic fertility practitioner

 Before searching, clarify what you hope to gain:

-Knowing your priorities will help focus on practitioners whose strengths align with your needs.
+Knowing your priorities will help you find practitioners whose strengths match what you need.

 2. Research Credentials and Training

-Holistic practice isn’t regulated like conventional medicine, so it’s important to assess expertise carefully.
+Holistic practice is not regulated in the same way as conventional medicine, so it is important to check a practitioner's expertise carefully.
 Consider:

 3. Assess Their Approach and Philosophy